Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fundamentals of Machine Learning (ML) and Integration of Tree Structures in Fed-Span

 \subsubsection{Presence of a Root}

-A tree structure can be represented hierarchically, with the root node being the only node that lacks a higher-level predecessor.
-The root node plays a pivotal role in determining the tree's directionality, effectively positioning itself as the tree's center.
-Extending the above-described notion of an adjacency matrix, we represent the adjacency matrix of a directed tree as { $\bm{\Gamma}\big(\bm{\Psi}(\mathcal{N},t), r\big)$}, where { $r$} denotes the root node.
+In a directed tree structure, the root node lacks a higher-level predecessor and plays a pivotal role in determining the tree's directionality.
+To explicitly capture the root node, extending the above-described notion of an adjacency matrix, we represent the adjacency matrix of a directed tree as { $\bm{\Gamma}\big(\bm{\Psi}(\mathcal{N},t), r\big)$}, where { $r$} denotes the root node.

-We first aim to model the root node for global model aggregation and dispatching across the entire constellation, which corresponds to two phases of {\tt Fed-Span} (detailed later in Sec.~\ref{subsec:ph1} and~\ref{subsec:ph5}).
-These phases are executed using upward- and downward-directed trees, respectively.
+We first aim to model the root node for global model aggregation and dispatching, which corresponds to two phases of {Fed-Span} (Phases 1\&5 detailed later in Sec.~\ref{subsec:ph1} and~\ref{subsec:ph5}).
 In these two phases, the models from all satellites are first gathered at the root node through an upward-directed tree.
 Subsequently, the same root node dispatches the aggregated model back to all satellites via a downward-directed tree (Fig.~\ref{fig:system_model}).
-Let { $r^{\mathsf{G}, (k)} \in \mathcal{N}$} represent the root node for the global round { $k$}.
-We treat the selection of this root node as a degree of freedom and formalize it using the following CCR:
+Let { $r^{\mathsf{G}, (k)} \in \mathcal{N}$} represent the root node for the global round { $k$}, which we formalize using the following CCR:

 where { $ \pi_{n}^{\mathsf{G}, (k)}\in\{0,1\}$} is a binary decision variable.
 In particular, { $\pi_{n}^{\mathsf{G}, (k)}=1$}, which results in { $r^{\mathsf{G}, (k)}{=}n$} according to \eqref{eq:rootDef}, implies that satellite $n$ is selected to be the root; otherwise { $\pi_{n}^{\mathsf{G}, (k)}=0$}.
 Since only one satellite can serve as the root node during each global round, we enforce the following CCR: